tmzt/Macchiato/README.md

 # Macchiato #

-Macchiato is a toolkit for building complex software in JavaScript.
+Macchiato is a toolkit for building complex object-oriented software in JavaScript.
 It is designed for use both in the web browser as well as on the server, and just so happens to be written in [CoffeeScript][homepage-coffeescript].

 ## Building the Macchiato Library ##